Iga54/playwright-ui-testing-mock-mart-project/README.md

-# Mock Mart store - Testing Project
+# Mock Mart store - UI automation testing project with Playwright

 This project contains automated tests for an online store application - Mock Mart.
 The goal is to ensure the most critical user journeys work as expected, covering end-to-end, functional, and smoke test types.
 Some files, such as README.md are in progress.